elephantscale/es-training-new/terraform/Z-Archive/terraform-walk-through.md

 ## What the Target Group Do?
 - health check your Instances by periodically sending an HTTP request to each Instance
-- will consider the Instance “healthy” only if the Instance returns a response that matches the configured matcher
+- will consider the Instance "healthy" only if the Instance returns a response that matches the configured matcher
 - we told the matcher to look for a 200 OK response the target group will automatically stop sending traffic to unhealthy instance
 ---